timmeinerzhagen/dependabot-sha-comment-action/README.md

 # Dependabot SHA Comment Action

 Used with Dependabot and GitHub Actions pinned via SHA.
-It adds and maintains a version comment next to the SHA hash on every dependabot update.
+It adds and maintains a version comment next to the SHA hash on every Dependabot update.

 This makes the actions much more readable than having a plain SHA.